AWeiss17/The-Role-of-the-Viral-Community-Composition-in-Seasonal-Dynamics-of-the-Wastewater-Microbiome/scripts/5_Preprocessing.md

 # Preprocessing
 The script `ReorganizeTables.R` was used for the preparation of the metagenomic and metatranscriptomic dataset to ensure that both datasets follow the same structure and format, allowing for combined analyses.
 The table counttable_metatranscr01_genus_new.csv was obtained from the study of Heck et al. (2023).
 All further tables used are available in the folder `Data`.
 The script `RemoveQuintuplets.R` was used to prepare and clean metagenomic and metatranscriptomic count tables before statistical analyses.
 The goal was to standardize data formatting, remove low-abundance taxa (singletons to quintuplets), and merge data for analyses.
+The script `EnvTable.R` was used to prepare environmental (abiotic) data for subsequent integration with metatranscriptomic and metagenomic data.